Company Logo - Home Link

 It is from a shop on Vauxhall Road that Tom Riddle buys his diary – which would eventually become a Horcrux - as detailed in Harry Potter and the Chamber of Secrets.

-Nearby was an orphanage built in the 1800s, perhaps the location of the orphanage that Riddle grew up in.
+I love a bit of trivia that Alan shared with me, "Actually, nearby Vauxhall Road there used to be an orphanage that was built in the 1800s - perhaps the location of the orphanage that Riddle grew up in."

 West Ham